thserra/MIPLIBing/README.md

 # MIPLIBing

-MIPLIBing is a library for downloading MIP benchmark instances.
+MIPLIBing is a library for downloading MIP benchmark instances on demand.

 ## Usage